[Last updated November 26, 2024]

 February: This month should be reserved for organizing receipts, especially those related to deductions and credits.
 Separate them into categories like medical expenses, charitable donations, energy-efficient purchases, etc. February is also a prime time to schedule an appointment with a tax professional if you plan to use one.

-Early April: If you’re 73 or above, be particularly vigilant about your RMDs this month.
-Also, double-check all details, especially personal information like SSNs and birthdates.
+Early April: If you’re 73, be particularly vigilant about your RMDs, as your deadline for taking your first RMD is April 1.
+Double-check all details, especially personal information like SSNs and birthdates.

 Post-tax season: Once you have filed your return, keep all documents in a safe and accessible place.
 You might need them for reference in the future or in the rare event of an audit.
 Also, if you don’t already have a system for filing and storing your tax documentation, now is a good time to get one started.
 After all, tax planning is a year-round activity.